-Project title: Analysis of representation of wind fields in the models participating in

-DYAMOND summer, DYAMOND winter and nextGEMS
+Project title: Analysis of representation of wind fields in the models participating in DYAMOND summer, DYAMOND winter and nextGEMS

-Principal investigator: Roland Schrödner Report period: 2023-05-01 to 2024-04-30
+Principal investigator: Roland Schrödner

+Report period: 2023-05-01 to 2025-04-30

 The project was outlined for two main tasks: i) statistical analysis of the wind fields simulated by the models participating in DYAMOND summer, DYAMOND winter as well as nextGEMS (https://easy.gems.dkrz.de) and ii) investigating the effects on modelled global mineral dust and sea spray emissions.
+As an additional project component, not present in last year's proposal, iii) an analysis of ice nucleating particles (INP) and underlying aerosol conditions from global aerosol simulations (ECHAM, EC-Earth) were conducted.
+The project is therefore mainly a data analysis project, which requires storage capacities as the simulation data of several TB cannot easily be transferred to other machines.
+The project did not require and use large computational resources.
+The project tasks were and are mainly conducted by student helpers and are therefore not continuously worked on.
+Further, this lead to an adaptation of the project tasks to include analysis of existing other simulations for aerosols and INP.

-In the reporting period, in particular analysis for task i) was conducted for, however due to lack of personnel (mainly student helpers) not in the envisioned amount.
-After analysis of the first application of horizontal wind fields to the dust emission model, the previously reported simulations had to be rejected.
-Due to lack of personnel, no new simulations were conducted.
-Simulations with the global atmospheric model ECHAM (done under resources of a different project) were further post-processed and these data saved for use in this project.
+In the reporting period, in particular analysis for task i) was conducted, which was continued for both DYAMOND scenarios.

+In addition to the originally planned analyses, the simulations with the global atmospheric model ECHAM (done under resources of a different project) and EC-Earth (available from a recent publication) were further post-processed and these data saved for use in this project.
 During the project duration, most of the planned storage resources were used temporarily.
 Computational resources were not used and less will be applied for in the upcoming allocation period.
-For the upcoming period, this project will given higher priority in finding student helpers.
-The already analyzed data that is saved under the projects resources is still of use and it is aimed to further analyze it.
+The already analyzed data that is saved under the project's resources is still of use and it is aimed to further analyze it.
 Therefore, similar storage resources will be applied for.
 The content of the request for the upcoming period will be largely unchanged.